taixingbi/wiki-AI/web/ajax.md

-step 2 in server, process request, and create a reqonse and send back to a browse
+step 2 in server(database server), process request, and create a reqonse and send back to a browse
-step 3 in browse, process returned data using js and update page content.
+step 3 in browse(client server), process returned data using js and update page content.

 ![alt tag](https://www.w3schools.com/xml/ajax.gif)